ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 TokenChallenge Structure:
 : The contents of the TokenChallenge structure in {{challenge}}

-Publicly Verifiable:
+Public Verifiability:
-: A Y/N value indicating if the output tokens are publicly verifiable
+: A Y/N value indicating if the output tokens have the public verifiability property; see {{Section 3.5 of ARCHITECTURE}}
+  for more details about this property.

 Public Metadata:
-: A Y/N value indicating if the output tokens can contain public metadata.
+: A Y/N value indicating if the output tokens can contain public metadata; see {{Section 3.5 of ARCHITECTURE}}
+  for more details about this property.

 Private Metadata:
-: A Y/N value indicating if the output tokens can contain private metadata.
+: A Y/N value indicating if the output tokens can contain private metadata; see {{Section 3.5 of ARCHITECTURE}}
+  for more details about this property.

 Nk:
 : The length in bytes of an output authenticator